sportsclimbs/sportclimbs-2/content/north-wales/border-region/pandy-quarry/pandy-topo.md

 Climb the wall just right of Seven Nation Army with some difficulty to a ledge below a borehole/groove.
 Climb the groove and finish up the right edge of the headwall.

 **25. Over and Out (6a) 12m**
 The hairline crack and pod right of Dead Leaves.
-Climb the crack, pass a block to its left, continue up the pod or its left arete and surmount the left edge of the bulge to a lower-off above the ledge.
+Climb the crack, pass a block to its left, continue up the pod or its left arête and surmount the left edge of the bulge to a lower-off above the ledge.

 **26. Silver Shadow (6b+) 11m**
 Good technical climbing up the smooth silvery grey pillar/wall right of Over and Out.
 Climb the centre of the pillar/wall directly finishing with a long reach and an awkward adjustment.

 **27. Darth Maul (6c+) 11m**
 Bouldery moves gain the centre of the initial overlap directly.
-If no clipstick, the right arete  may be used to clip the first bolt but it is out of bounds for the climbing.
+If no clipstick, the right arête  may be used to clip the first bolt but it is out of bounds for the climbing.
 Continue up the groove a short way and finish steeply to the right (pumpy).

 **28. The Crawling Eye, (6a+) 11m**
 A vague groove at the right end of the decent rock leads to a steep finish.